Causality for Tabular Data Synthesis: A High-Order Structure Causal Benchmark Framework: High-Order Structural Causal Benchmark Framework

-\parag{Metrics on downstream tasks.} Downstream tasks are commonly used for evaluating tabular synthesis models.
-This involves training SCM models on synthetic data and then evaluating their performance on the downstream tasks using unseen data \citep{zhang2023mixed,fang2024large}.
-We use causal inference tasks, i.e., interventional and counterfactual inference, as downstream tasks, because the performance of models on such tasks relies on capturing essential causal information which is proper for our purpose of benchmarking tabular synthesis models.
-Our evaluation and metrics are inspired by \citet{chen2023structured}.
+{\bf Metrics on downstream tasks.} Evaluating tabular synthesis models on downstream tasks helps assess how well the generated data supports causal reasoning and decision-making.
+In our framework, this involves training Structural Causal Models (SCMs) on synthetic data and evaluating their performance on downstream causal inference tasks using held-out benchmark data~\citep{zhang2023mixed,fang2024large}.
+We focus on interventional and counterfactual inference tasks, as their performance directly reflects a model’s ability to capture essential causal information, which is crucial for our benchmarking objective.
+Our evaluation and metrics are inspired by~\cite{chen2023structured}.
 Firstly, benchmark and synthetic data are used for training SCMs given corresponding causal graphs.
 In the interventional inference task, we perform a series of interventions on each variable in the causal graph, one at a time, and utilize the trained SCM to compute the resulting interventional distributions over the remaining variables.
 Furthermore, we compute the average differences between the expectation of interventional distributions generated by SCM models trained on synthetic data and benchmark data.
 For the counterfactual inference task, we generate new observations with the ground-truth SCM for each causal graph.
 We then compute their counterfactual values with trained SCMs by imposing interventions on each variable individually.
-The metric is based on the average differences of average counterfactual values between SCM models trained on synthetic data and benchmark data.
-The metrics are introduced in Sec.\ \ref{sec:exp_setting} in detail.
+The metric is based on the average differences of average counterfactual values between SCM models trained on synthetic and benchmark data.
+These metrics are detailed in Section~\ref{sec:exp_setting}.